British Bangladeshis

 British Bangladeshis (বিলাতী বাংলাদেশী) are citizens or residents of the United Kingdom whose ancestral roots are from Bangladesh.
 Bengali Muslims have prominently been migrating to the UK since World War II.
 Migration reached its peak during the 1970s, with most originating from the Sylhet Division.
-The largest concentration live in east London boroughs, such as Tower Hamlets.
+A large concentration live in London Borough of Tower Hamlets.
 This large diaspora in London leads people in Sylhet to refer to British Bangladeshis as Londonis (লন্ডনী).

 History

 Pre-contemporary era

 Bengalis have been present in Britain as early as the 19th century.
 One of the earliest records of a Bengali migrant, by the name of Saeed Ullah, can be found in Robert Lindsay's autobiography.
 Saeed Ullah was said to have migrated not only for work but also to attack Lindsay and avenge his elders for the Muharram Rebellion of 1782.
 Other early records of arrivals from the region that is now known as Bangladesh are of Sylheti cooks in London during 1873, in the employment of the East India Company, who travelled to the UK as lascars on ships to work in restaurants.

 The first educated South Asian to travel to Europe and live in Britain was I'tisam-ud-Din, a Bengali Muslim cleric, Munshi and diplomat to the Mughal Empire who arrived in 1765 with his servant Muhammad Muqim during the reign of King George III.
 He wrote of his experiences and travels in his Persian book, Shigurf-nama-i-Wilayat (or 'Wonder Book of Europe').
 This is also the earliest record of literature by a British Asian.
 Also during the reign of George III, the hookah-bardar (hookah servant/preparer) of James Achilles Kirkpatrick was said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
 The man was waited upon by the prime minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.